 This support is focused on the academic and personal success of the student as well as the safety of the campus community.

 The CARE team also serves as a resource to the campus community who may have questions about how to deal with a particular situation.
-If you are concerned about the physical or emotional wellbeing of a student in any way, please let the CARE team know.
+If you are concerned about the physical or emotional wellbeing of a student in any way, please let the CARE team know by completing the CARE Form.

 Examples include, but are not limited to: